-Test returns by entering two returns, pull feed for current month, and see if included.
+IMPORTANT NOTE: A new extractor should be tested against the scenarios found under “Test Scenarios” in the INSTALLED PLUGIN IMPLEMENTATION REQUIREMENTS section.

+Supporting Installed Plugins

+When a plugin is implemented as described previously in INSTALLED PLUGIN IMPLEMENTATION REQUIREMENTS, it provides a RESTful API that returns JSON according to “Data Feed Response Format” section found there.
+To consume that JSON output we include a “Direct API” extractor that reads in JSON (formatted as described) and exports the generator input tables as described above.
+This Extractor is called the JsonFeedExtractor and is used for all plugins created to support the Installed Plugin Implementation of the Extractor.

 JavaScript Insertion

 JavaScript is inserted on all pages of the site in order to load our display code.
 The display code uses rules that the storeowner sets in their 4-Tell site plan to determine when and where to insert recommendations.
 Special JavaScript is also placed on the order confirmation page to send us order information.
 This information is used to track sales and enable transactional email recommendations.